Excited to go to an Australian wedding before returning to Italy…

 Finally, half an hour later, the offending passenger and dog are escorted off the train and we’re on our way again.

-Arrived at bustling Central station and dragged my heavy backpacks to Platform 23 for the Airport.
-A wait of only 5 minutes then onto yet another busy train – sardined and standing room only during peak hour.
+Arriving at bustling Central station and dragging my heavy backpacks to Platform 23 for the Airport, with a wait of only 5 minutes, and onto yet another busy train – sardined and standing room only during peak hour.

-I cannot believe that this International airport is charging AUD$4 for a trolley (not refundable either).
+I cannot believe that this International airport is charging AUD$4 non-refundable for a trolley.
 In most international airports this service is free.

-As my flight isn’t until 21:45hrs, which is over 5 hours away, it was off to Departures in the hope that check-in would be open early.
+As my flight isn’t until 21:45hrs, which is over 5 hours away, it’s off to Departures in the hope that check-in would be open early.

-Luck was on my side this time as the Emirates counter was open very earlier.
-I swanned right up to the counter and checked-in immediately – no queue.
+Luck is on my side this time as the Emirates counter is open very earlier.
+I swan right up to the counter and check-in immediately – no queue.

-With my huge backpack offloaded, I was free to wander the delights that Sydney airport has to offer…or so I thought.
+With my huge backpack offloaded, I’m free to wander the delights that Sydney airport has to offer…